Question: How can I reduce shipping costs?

 “One of the ways that you can offer free shipping is to build shipping into the price of your product.
 If you don't want to build in the full shipping price, maybe you could build in a few extra dollars,” says Thea.
 “Depending on what you're selling, you want to make sure you're still keeping your prices competitive, but this is a great way to offset some of your shipping costs while still keeping that shipping price ‘low’ or ‘free’ for your customers.”

 Thea also notes that knowing your margins can help you stay competitive in the shipping space.
-“If you have products that have higher profit margins, it’ll be easier for you to absorb any extra shipping costs without actually changing the price of the product.”
+“If you have products that have higher profit margins, it’ll be easier for you to cover the cost of shipping without actually changing the price of the product.”

 On top of all that, she wants to reassure you that yes, the prices are going up for everyone.
 In the logistics industry (aka shipping) it’s pretty routine for carriers to increase their rates every year based on a number of factors.